Guo-baiyi/granular-material-classification/README.md

 ### Conclusion

-By exploring these two approaches, the project highlights the potential and versatility of computer vision techniques in analyzing granular materials.
+By exploring these approaches, the project highlights the potential and versatility of computer vision techniques in analyzing granular materials.
 Both methods have their unique strengths and can be applied based on the specific needs of the analysis, paving the way for further research and development in this field.

-### Techniques and Objectives
-The proposed system will utilize the following techniques:
-1. **Segment Anything Model (SAM)**: For accurate particle segmentation in complex images.
-2. **OpenCV**: For detailed feature extraction from segmented particles.
-3. **Artificial Neural Networks (ANNs)**: For predicting particle size distribution based on extracted features.
-The objectives of this research are:
-1. To develop a comprehensive system for examining and classifying granular materials using computer vision.
-2. To validate the system with both synthetic and real-world samples.
-3. To compare the performance of the proposed system against traditional methods.
-4. To integrate the system into a user-friendly application for real-time analysis.

-### Importance in a Broader Context
-This research contributes to the broader field of material science by providing a novel approach to granular material analysis, which can be applied across various industries.
-The integration of computer vision and AI techniques not only enhances accuracy and efficiency but also paves the way for future advancements in automated material analysis.
-By reducing dependency on manual inspection and traditional methods, the proposed system aligns with the ongoing trend towards automation and digitalization in industry.

-### System Components
-1. **Luxonis OAK-D Pro Camera**: Provides both RGB and depth information.
-2. **Mobile Robot**: Moves the camera to the material pile.
-3. **ROS (Robot Operating System)**: Manages the robot's movement and sensor data processing.
-4. **Pre-trained CNN Model**: Predicts particle sizes from the RGB images.
-5. **Computer**: Runs the ROS nodes and processes the data.